yani/phpBrute/INSTALL-ENV.Windows.md

 Copy and/or rename **php.ini-development** to **php.ini**.
 Open it up in a text editor and search for the following:
 ```
-extension_dir
+extension_dir=
 ```

-Make sure it is set "ext" and is uncommented by removing the ";"
+Make sure it is set to "ext" and is uncommented by removing the ";"

 Now search for:
 ```
-extension
+extension=
 ```

 Most of the extensions will be commented out and some will be missing